Immix

 We highly recommend using the SD streams rather than HD streams.
 The stream resolution can be configured by changing the final digit in the URL.

 Add a new camera to the device.
-The camera must be added to the device that you just created.
+The camera must be added to the device that you created in the previous step.

 The Input Number must be set to the Giraffe Camera ID.